Chinmay4400/chinmay4400.github.io/index.md

 show_tile: false
 ---

 I am a third year UG student, studying Electronics and Instrumentation Engineering at Shri G.S.
 Institute of Technology and Science, Indore.
-I'm a self taught programmer, passionate about software development and I build (and break) applications leveraging the latest technologies.
-While I'm not tapping fingers on a keyboard, I spend my time reading and listening to Pachelbel.
+I specialize in data science and scientific computing.